-All the control lines described below can be $110\ \Omega$ terminated on-board via internal DIP-switches, please refer to § 3.5.2 for further details
+All the control lines described below can be 110 Ω terminated on-board via internal DIP-switches, please refer to § 3.5.2 for further details

+FCLR:

-FCLR: Electrical specifications: diff.
-ECL input signal, active-high; high impedance; min. width: 10 ns.
+Electrical specifications: diff.
+ECL input signal, active-high; high impedance; min. width: 30 ns.

-Function: FAST CLEAR signal, accepted if sent within the so-called FAST CLEAR window (see Fig. 2.8); it clears the TAC sections of the unit and aborts completely the conversion in progress.
+Function: FAST CLEAR signal, accepted if sent within the so-called FAST CLEAR window (see Fig. 2.8); it clears the PEAK sections of the unit and aborts completely the conversion in progress.

 RST: Electrical specifications: diff.
-ECL input signal, active-high; high impedance; min. width: 10 ns.

-Function: clears the TAC sections, resets the Multi-Event Buffer status, stops pending ADCs conversions and, depending on the user's settings (see PROG RESET, § 4.14), may clear the control registers.
+ECL input signal, active-high; high impedance; min. width: 30 ns.
+Function: clears the PEAK sections, resets the Multi-Event Buffer status, stops pending ADCs conversions and, depending on the User's settings (see PROG RESET, § 4.16), may clear the control registers.
 DRDY: Electrical specifications: diff.
 ECL input/output signal; high impedance.
-Function: indicates the presence of data in the output buffer of the board; DATA READY status is also flagged by the bit 0 of the Status Register 1; when several boards are daisy-chained, the global OR and NAND of DATA READY signals can be read respectively on the DRDY+ and DRDY- lines of the CONTROL bus and the status of the DRDY+ bidirectional line is flagged by the bit 1 of the Status Register 1 (see § 4.13) GATE: (not used).
-COM: Electrical specifications: diff.
-ECL input signal, active-high; high impedance; min. width: 10 ns Function: Common Start or Common Stop signal.
+Function: indicates the presence of data in the output buffer of the board; DATA READY status is also flagged by the bit 0 of the Status Register 1; when several boards are daisy-chained, the wired OR and wired NAND of DATA READY signals can be read respectively on the DRDY+ and DRDY- lines of the CONTROL bus.
+The status of the DRDY+ bidirectional line is flagged by the bit 1 of the Status Register 1 (see § 4.15) COM: (not used).
+GATE: Electrical specifications: diff.
+ECL input signal, active-high; high impedance; min. width: 250 ns.
+Function: temporal window, common to all channels, within which the peaks are detected.
 VETO: Electrical specifications: diff.
 ECL input signal, active-high; high impedance.
-Function: inhibits the conversion of the detected signals.
+Function: inhibits the conversion of the detected peaks.
 BUSY: Electrical specifications: diff.
-ECL output signal; high impedance.
-Function: indicates that the board is either converting or resetting or in MEMORY TEST mode or the MEB is full, BUSY status is also flagged by the bit 2 of the Status Register 1; when several boards are daisy-chained, the global OR and NAND of BUSY signals can be read respectively on the BUSY+ and BUSY- lines of the CONTROL bus and the status of the BUSY+ bidirectional line is flagged by the bit 3 of the Status Register 1 (see § 4.13)
+ECL input/output signal; high impedance.
+Function: indicates that the board is either converting or resetting or in MEMORY TEST mode or the MEB is full, BUSY status is also flagged by the bit 2 of the Status Register 1; when several boards are daisy-chained, the wired OR and wired NAND of BUSY signals can be read respectively on the BUSY+ and BUSY- lines of the CONTROL bus.
+The status of the BUSY+ bidirectional line is flagged by the bit 3 of the Status Register 1 (see § 4.15)

 The Mod.
-V775 N features BUSY, RST, FCLR and VETO as standard NIM logic signals (high impedance) on a LEMO 00 connector each; function and width of the control signals are the same as for the Mod.
-V775.
+V785 N features BUSY, RST, FCLR and VETO as standard NIM logic signals (high impedance) on a LEMO 00 connector each; function and width of the control signals are the same as for the Mod.
+V785.